light-space/light-challenge/README.md

 - ensure the application supports two ways to give an approval:
     - Slack
     - Email
-    - both of these channels should be mocked, i.e. `println("sending approval via Slack")` is all that is needed
+    - both of these channels should be mocked, i.e. `println("sending approval via Slack")` is enough

-- it should be possible to run the application via CLI, by passing invoice amount, department and if a manager approval is required as input fields.
+- expose a REST API to execute the workflow, it should be possible to execute it by passing invoice amount, department and if a manager approval is required as input fields
+- implement a simple UI to execute the workflow defined above

 Few requirements to consider about the input fields:
     - amount are expressed in USD (no need to support multiple currencies, or even introduce a concept of a currency)
     - the departments to be supported are **Finance** and **Marketing**
-- insert the workflow in fig.1 into the database before the solution is handed off

 ![code_exercise_diagram (2)](https://user-images.githubusercontent.com/112865589/191920630-6c4e8f8e-a8d9-42c2-b31e-ab2c881ed297.jpg)